dabamos/dmpack/guide/README.md

 ## HTML

-Convert the User’s Guide from AsciiDoc to HTML:
+Convert the User Guide from AsciiDoc to HTML:

 ```
 $ make html